Frequently Asked Questions

 Review and post the job in Workday

 After selecting a candidate for hire, you must:

 For details on each step, please refer to the Supervisor sections of the Student Employment Handbook.

 Yes.
 As a recipient of Title IV Funds, all available positions must be posted with the Office of Student Financial Services for a minimum of five business days.
 All jobs must be hourly paid positions with a job description approved by and on file with the Office of Student Financial Services.
-All open positions are posted on the SFS website and students apply directly online.
+All open positions are posted on the SFS website and students apply directly through Workday.

 All job descriptions and pay rates must be approved by the Office of Student Financial Services before employers post the position.
 Please refer to the Wages and Pay Scales section of the Student Employment Handbook for more information on pay scales.

-Get your job listing on the Office of Student Financial Services Web site as early as possible.
+Get your job listing on the Office of Student Financial Services website as early as possible.
 Many students try to get their jobs settled before classes begin.
 Informative and detailed job descriptions also help, especially when particular skills are needed for the job.
 Thorough interviewing will help you to select the right candidate, and a comprehensive orientation and training session(s) will help you and your employee(s) to understand what is expected of the employee.